Injured? Contact Sinas Dramis for a free consultation.

 This page identifies recent decisions and orders issued by the Michigan Supreme Court that deal with the Michigan Auto No-Fault Act.

-Additional information about these recent and pending no-fault decisions is provided below.
+Additional links and information regarding these and other important no-fault cases is set forth below.

 Recent Decisions by the Michigan Supreme Court